Britt Cross, Vice President, Director of Insurance and Annuities

 Whether or not you chose to utilize one of the above solutions, it is important to document your wishes and create a care plan.
 Your strategy may optimally involve engaging with a team of professionals who are able to provide resources through this major life change.

-- Financial Advisor: Your financial advisor will assist in helping you organize your finances and determine the optimal way to cover long-term care expenses.
+- Financial Professional: Your financial professional will assist in helping you organize your finances and determine the optimal way to cover long-term care expenses.

 - Estate Planning Attorney: Will assist in drafting legal documents such as a will, power of attorney or advance directives.